srhumir/Storm-Analysis/Readme.md

 ### Summerizing the data

-The data set contains some columns which are the most important for us.
+Among fields of the data set,some columns are the most important for us.
-"EVTYPE", the type of the event, "FATALITIES", number of fatalities, "INJURIES" number of injuries, "PROPDMG", "PROPDMGEXP", "CROPDMG" and "CROPDMGEXP", receptively short version numbers of property and cropland damages and the corresponding exponents (for instance 5 "PROPDMG" with "PROPDMGEXP" of "M" means 5 million dollars property damage).
+"EVTYPE", the type of the event, "FATALITIES", number of fatalities, "INJURIES" number of injuries, "PROPDMG", "PROPDMGEXP", "CROPDMG" and "CROPDMGEXP", respectively, short version numbers of property and cropland damages and the corresponding exponents (for instance 5 "PROPDMG" with "PROPDMGEXP" of "M" means 5 million dollars property damage).

-To have the actual damage first this units needs to be converted to numbers.
+To have the actual damage, exponents needs to be converted to numbers.
 Unfortunately there is no proper explanation of the units in the documentation, but searching in the web I could conclude that the conversion table is as follows which I saved them in a variable named 'convert'.